alexnavtt/place_net/README.md

 place_net calculate-ground-truth --config-file <path/to/your/config.yaml>
 ```

 If you have the debug flag enabled, you will see two outputs for every task pose.
 The first is a solution to the IK problem with only self collisions enabled.
 This helps to reduce the number of IK problems to run with the full pointcloud.
 The second is the final solution with the full collision environment as well as the robot model placed at the highest scoring IK pose.
-This is usually a good place to verify that everything is working correctly, though there are occasionally rendering issues when operating with docker.
+This is usually a good place to verify that everything is working correctly.

 <img src="assets/solution_no_obs.png" alt="Solution with no obstacles" height=300/>
 <img src="assets/solution_with_obs.png" alt="Solution with no obstacles" height=300/>